It is a general term for a medical disorder that involves musculoskeletal system disorders.

 - Excessive use of the joint.

-- Obesity, which can put stress on your joints.
+- Obesity can put stress on your joints.

-- The conditions that cause your immune system to attack the tissue of your joint.
+- The conditions that cause your immune system to attack your joint tissue.

 - Present a family history of arthritis.

-You can also see that the area of the tendon that joins the bones is sensitive to touch.
+You can also see that the tendon area that joins the bones is sensitive to touch.

 Conditions that affect the spine can cause pain in the hip bones.